mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 * to retrieve the conected vertices when qurying an edge class
 * to navigate from one vertex to a connected vertex
 * to use the SQL extension **traverse** to traverse a graph recursively
+* to create a new edge using tinkerpop blueprints API

 If you prefer you can watch a screencast video: